sahilrajput03/sahilrajput03.github.io/more/cmd vs linux.md

-git add -h 2| findstr dry #operator that supplies stderr to the findstr command, OPTION1 git add -h |& findstr dry #operator that supplies stderr to the findstr command, OPTION2 git commit -h 2| findstr dry #operator that supplies stderr to the findstr command
+git add -h 2| findstr dry #operator that supplies stderr to the findstr command, OPTION1 git add -h |& findstr dry #operator that supplies stderr to the findstr command, OPTION2 git commit -h 2| findstr dry #operator that supplies stderr to the findstr command git | findstr git | findstr and
+# So findstr can be chained like this, such that outputs are transferred to next one using pipe
 ```

 ### Using grep: